Article 7 min read

 What if the chart has multiple series?

-What about CSV — when should I use it instead of XLSX?
+What about CSV — when should I use it instead?

-CSV when the consumer is a script or another tool that doesn’t read XLSX.
-CSV when the data is one of many and embedded images aren’t useful.
-CSV when file size needs to be minimal.
-For everything else — sharing, archiving, audit trails — XLSX with the chart embedded is the better default.
+CSV when the consumer is a script that doesn’t read XLSX, when the data is one of many and embedded images aren’t useful, or when file size needs to be minimal.
+For sharing, archiving, audit trails — XLSX wins.

-The data cells are standard Excel content and are fully accessible.
-The embedded image is treated as a graphic by screen readers — add alt text manually in Excel if accessibility is a hard requirement.
+Data cells are standard Excel content, fully accessible.
+The embedded image is treated as a graphic — add alt text manually if accessibility is a hard requirement.

 Can I batch-export multiple charts into one XLSX?

 Not today.
 DataFromChart exports one chart per session.
-WebPlotDigitizer’s project files come closer to batch, but its output is CSV-only — see our tool comparison for the trade-offs.
+WebPlotDigitizer’s project files come closer, but output is CSV-only — see our tool comparison.

 How does this work for charts in PDFs?

 Render the PDF page as PNG, then follow the same workflow.
-The XLSX export is identical.
 Walkthrough in our PDF chart guide.

 Is the extracted data accurate enough for publication?

-On a clean source image with careful calibration, yes — expect 0.5–2% mean absolute error against the underlying values.
-For peer-reviewed work, validate against any text-reported summary statistics in the source and report the digitization method per PRISMA item 10.
+On a clean source with careful calibration, yes — expect 0.5–2% MAE.
+For peer-reviewed work, validate against text-reported summary statistics and report the digitization method per PRISMA item 10.
 Details in our meta-analysis guide.

 What’s the underlying conversion from pixels to values?

 Linear interpolation between two calibration points per axis.
-For log axes, the same interpolation runs in log space.
-The full mechanics, including the formula, are in our pillar guide.
+For log axes, interpolation runs in log space.
+Full mechanics in our pillar guide.